 Choose where you want to store the recovery files for your NVivo projects.
 Click the Browse button and choose a location.

 Click Reset to change the application options back to the default settings.

 The following are not changed when you reset your NVivo preferences:

 - Your user profile information

 - Your preference for user interface language and participation in the Customer Experience Improvement Program

-- Your server connections
+- Your connections